GintasS/StyleCopAnalyzersDemo/README.md

 # StyleCopAnalyzersDemo

-This is a demo project to demonstrate how does the StyleCopAnalyzers NuGet package works.
+This is a demo project that demonstrates StyleCopAnalyzers NuGet package usage for .NET/C# projects.
+You can use StyleCop and SonarAnalyzer both for normal and test projects.

 ## Set-up: